 - Bagged fruit snacks

 A good source of protein and travels well if individually wrapped.
-Put it in a cooler during the summer.
+Put cheese in a cooler during the summer.

 - String cheese